-As at 31 December 2021, cash and short-term deposits of the Group of RMB1,372,127,000 (2020: RMB1,319,808,000) are held in the People's Republic of China and are subject to local exchange control regulations.
+As at 31 December 2022, cash and short-term deposits of the Group of RMB1,357,448,000 (2021: RMB1,372,127,000) are held in the People's Republic of China and are subject to local exchange control regulations.
 These local exchange control regulations provide for restrictions on exporting capital from the country, other than through normal dividends.

-For the purposes of preparing the consolidated financial statements of the Group, these financial statements have been audited by Shanghai Nexia TS Certified Public Accountants.
+For the purposes of preparing the consolidated financial statements of the Group, these financial statements have been audited by Shanghai CLA Global TS Certified Public Accountants (formerly known as Shanghai Nexia TS Certified Public Accountants).